Optimising a charity's Drupal 7 website with AWS CloudFront

 What we did and outcomes

 We utilised our latest provisioning and deployment scripts - both of which are open source.

 The ce-provision is a set of Ansible roles and wrapper scripts to configure remote (Debian) machines, and the ce-deploy is another set used to deploy applications.

 The "stack" from this repo was installed on a "controller" server/runner, to be used in conjunction with a CI/CD tool (Jenkins, Gitlab, Travis, etc.).
 It allows the configuration for a given service to be easily customisable at will and stored in a git repository.
 When triggered from a deployment tool, the stack will clone the codebase and "play" a given deploy playbook from there.

-As scalability was essential to Stroke Association, we ensured we used the latest and most flexible options.
+As scalability was essential to the Stroke Association, we ensured we used the latest and most flexible options.
 Wherever possible, we empower our clients with as much flexibility as possible to manage their own systems, hence provisioning with our latest Ansible scripts.

 We created three separate environments; each is now in its own autoscaling group.
-This is good for Stroke Association as it’s essentially the gold standard of security.
-Now they have a dev (testing), stage and the live environment with no connection to one another at all.
+This is good for the Stroke Association as it’s essentially the gold standard of security.
+Now they have a dev (testing), stage and live environment with no connection to one another at all.
 They all run on entirely separate and independent network groups.
 Even databases are separated.

 Now, they’re hosting multiple sites per cluster rather than paying per site, which is a massive win for saving costs.